-203 Theft of property or of services
+204 a.
+Theft of Property or of Services - Taking, Attempting to Take, or Keeping Items Not Legally Yours: Theft of property or of services on university property or at university sponsored activities.
+Taking, attempting to take, or keeping in his or her possession items not legally his or hers, including but not limited to University property, or items belonging to students, faculty, staff, student groups, university vendors contractors or visitors to the campus, without proper authorization.

-Theft of property or of services on university property or at university sponsored activities.
+204 b.
+Theft of Property or of Services - Unauthorized or Fraudulent Activities: Theft of property or of services on university property or at university sponsored activities.
+Unauthorized or fraudulent activities that result in unauthorized charges to the university or another's billing account.

-- a.
-Taking, attempting to take, or keeping in his or her possession items not legally his or hers, including but not limited to University property, or items belonging to students, faculty, staff, student groups, university vendors contractors or visitors to the campus, without proper authorization. - b.
-Unauthorized or fraudulent activities that result in unauthorized charges to the university or another's billing account. - c.
+204 c.
+Theft of Property or of Services - Possession or Resell of Stolen Property: Theft of property or of services on university property or at university sponsored activities.
 Knowingly possessing stolen property or reselling stolen property constitutes theft or being an accessory to theft, and is therefore a violation of this provision.